-In a constantly evolving world that is becoming more and more technology and innovation driven, we, as a sustainable company, have a responsibility to look at the future trends and advances in our industry so that we can future-proof our Company for the long term.
-And that’s exactly what ‘Project 2020’ is all about.
-Set up by our Chief Executive Pete Redfern and led by DMD John Gainham, Project 2020 aims to explore and evaluate trends, changes and new innovations in design, architecture, technology, materials and build methodology; so that we can shape and design Taylor Wimpey’s product range for 2020 and beyond, fully reflecting the ever evolving customer lifestyles and expectations.
-Now is the perfect time for our company to deliver this ‘transformative’ project, as with our strong operational performance and clear medium term strategy, we are able to stand back and look at the industry as a whole and assess what type of homes we should look to deliver as part of our portfolio from 2020 and beyond.
+In a constantly evolving world that is becoming more and more technology and innovation driven, we, as a sustainable company, have a responsibility to look at the future trends and advances in our industry so that we can future-proof our Company.
+That’s exactly what ‘Project 2020’ is all about.
+Set up by our Chief Executive Pete Redfern and led by DMD John Gainham, Project 2020 aims to explore and evaluate trends, changes and new innovations in design, architecture, technology, materials and build methodology.
+We will then be able to shape and design Taylor Wimpey’s product range for 2020 and beyond, fully reflecting the ever-evolving customer lifestyles and expectations.

 Doing our homework